guzba/respite/README.md

 Respite is a re-implementation of the Redis protocol on SQLite.

-At its core, Respite is a single-threaded epoll TCP server that speaks the Redis protocol and uses SQLite for its backing store.
+At its core, Respite is an epoll TCP server that speaks the Redis protocol and uses SQLite for its backing store.
 Just like Redis, Respite can easily handle a huge number of clients sending commands at the same time.

 ## Supported commands